Framework Structure

 None of these subsystems are compatible on the hardware level across different MCU vendors and products; within vendors and products, we can find some degree of, or even full, compatibility.
 Peripheral devices such as UART or SPI provide compatibility on the application layer, but even here we find more or less extensive additional and diverging functionality.
 For example, UART devices than can act as SPI masters.

-- hardware-specific driver modules that provide an API to control and manage the hardware, but omit higher level functionality required for programs, with as many as possible common names for data types and procedures; these modules also export any constants, such as clock sources, that are required for the parameters of their client modules (next point);
+- hardware-specific driver modules that provide an API to control and manage the hardware, but omit higher level functionality required for control programs, with as many as possible common names* for data types and procedures; these modules also export any constants, such as clock sources, that are required for the parameters of their client modules (next point);

 - modules that make use of these driver modules to provide program level functionality, eg. for UARTs (

-PutString), or configure the run-time parameters for the MCU as required for a specific program, eg. for the clocks; these modules do not directly access the hardware;1 - program modules make use of the second layer if it exists, or directly of the basic hardware driver modules if not; program modules do not use the hardware directly, unless there is a benefit regarding performance.
+PutString), or to configure the run-time parameters for the MCU as required for a specific program, eg. for the clocks; these modules do not directly access the hardware;1 - program modules make use of the second layer if it exists, or directly of the basic hardware driver modules if not; program modules usually do not use the hardware directly, unless there is a benefit regarding performance.

 For the hardware-specific driver modules, even if the names of data types and procedures are the same, they usually take different parameters for MCUs of different vendors.
 For example, a PLL as found in the RPs has a different set of configuration parameters than PLLs provided by NXP or ST. But the configuration procedure is always ConfigPLL, which takes a record type PLLcfg as parameter.
-Hence, we can achieve at least a conceptual consistence, with the same design patterns applicable for different MCU types.
+Hence, we can achieve at least a conceptual consistency, with the same design patterns applicable for different MCU types.

 Another example would be a module for UART or SPI devices, which always export a Device type, and provide procedures Init, Configure, Enable and so on, with Configure taking a DeviceCfg parameter.